 - How to write an alphabet based on calligraphy handwriting

 - How to write capital letterforms and numerals

 - layout and design.

 What will I achieve?

 By the end of this course you should be able to...

-- write a basic script with a pointed brush
+- use write a basic script with a pointed brush

-- will create their own style of pointed brush lettering.
+- create their own style of pointed brush lettering

 What level is the course and do I need any particular skills?

-This course is suitable for the complete beginner.
-You should be able to follow simple written and verbal instructions to support demonstrations, hand-outs and for health and safety information, and will be invited to take part in group discussion.
-Please look at the rest of the course outline carefully to decide if you may benefit from support in your English and Maths skills to help you to take part fully in this class.
+This course is suitable for the complete beginner, left and right handers and those wishing to refresh their calligraphy skills.
+You should be able to follow simple written and verbal instructions to support demonstrations, hand-outs, health and safety information, and will be invited to take part in group discussion.

 How will I be taught, and will there be any work outside the class?